mculinovic/EAGLER/README.md

 ## Documentation

 The documentation for this tool was written to work with the doxygen documentation generator.
-To successfully generate the documentation, the doxygen executable must be in your `PATH` variable.
+To successfully generate the documentation, the doxygen executable must be reachable from your `PATH` variable.

-To create the documentation in HTML and LaTeX format run the following command from the root of the tool:
+To create the documentation in HTML and LaTeX format run the following command:

 	make docs

-HTML documentation is placed in `docs/html`, while the LaTeX documentation is placed in `docs/latex`.
+The HTML documentation is placed in `docs/html`, while the LaTeX documentation is placed in `docs/latex`.
 To view the HTML documentation open `docs/html/index.html` in any web browser.
 The PDF documentation is obtainable by compiling the generated LaTeX code with the provided makefile.

 Use the following commands from the root of the project to create the PDF version of the documentation: